AceBerry924/gitstart-code-challenge/README.md

 Make sure to use Typescript types instead to PropTypes and try to follow conventions similar to the rest of the code base.

-In the KanbanBoard component, currently there is fetchData hook that makes a rest call to get the data which is to be shown in the board.
+In the `KanbanBoard component`, currently there is fetchData hook that makes a rest call to get the data which is to be shown in the board.
 Please delete this hook and refactor the component so that it gets all this data from the component props.
 The types for the props should look like the following: